bruhtus/bruhtus/readme.md

 <p align="center">
 Hi, I'm Robertus Chris.
 I speaks bahasa and english.
-I have a passion for keeping things simple.
+I have a passion for keeping things simple.<br>
+I'm not the type of person who can do something if I try, I'm the type of person who tries until I can do something.
 </p>

 <p align="center">